 Preparing for Your Full Child Custody Hearing

 - Serve the other parent with a notice that you have filed a petition for a full child custody.
-If you are working with a family law attorney (and it is advised you do so for this type of case), they will be able to make arrangements for the other parent to be served with a notification that you are requesting full child custody.
+If you are working with an attorney (and it is advised you do so for this type of case), they will be able to make arrangements for the other parent to be served with a notification that you are requesting full child custody.
 If you’re not working with an attorney, you can work with a service company or through the court.
 Regardless, it’s important that the other parent is made aware that you have filed a full child custody petition.

 - Get proof of service.
 You’ll need proof that the service was performed.
 You can get this from the person that served the other parent.
 You’ll need to provide this proof of service to the court.